Skip to main content

 The pension company will invest the contributions.
 Your defined contribution pension ‘pot’ is separate from those of everyone else and so you might be able to make some decisions about where your money is invested if you want to.
 Any growth within the pension pot is tax-free, but the value of investments can increase or decrease.

-For information on what happens if you leave a job see our Workplace pensions page.
+For information on what happens if you leave a job see our Workplace pensions page

 The amount of money you have when you retire depends on how much has been paid in and how well the investments have performed.
 In most schemes when you retire you can take some of your pension as a tax-free lump sum.
 You can choose how to take the rest, for example as an income or as a further lump sum, but you may have to pay tax on it.
 You can find out more about your options on our page Pension withdrawals.

-Going on maternity leave
+Going on maternity leave or paternity leave

 You can find out more on maternity leave and paternity leave and your pension on the government’s Moneyhelper website.